WalkerMx/AutoCrispy/README.md

   Also, make sure you have enough VRAM if you use multithreading, especially with Caffe.
 More threads & higher upscales dramatically increase the memory requirements!

+  Guides for some common programs can be found [Here](https://github.com/WalkerMx/AutoCrispy/blob/master/GUIDES.md).

 # About Backends:
    Each of the backends have their own characteristics and quirks when used with AutoCrispy: